There's no cure for peripheral arterial disease (PAD), but lifestyle changes and medication can help reduce the symptoms.

 Antihypertensives are a group of medications used to treat high blood pressure (hypertension).

 A widely used type of antihypertensive is an angiotensin-converting enzyme (ACE) inhibitor, which block the actions of some hormones that help regulate blood pressure.
-They help to reduce the amount of water in your blood and widen your arteries, both of which will decrease your blood pressure.
+They help to reduce the amount of water in your blood and widen your arteries, both of which decrease your blood pressure.

 Side effects of ACE inhibitors include: